 How growing up with a gay father affected me

-I always knew he was gay, and I have no recollection of him being with my Mom.
+I almost always knew he was gay, and I have no recollection of him being with my Mom.
 Almost all his friends were gay as were most of his employees (those 2 groups pretty much being the same people).

 I recall finding a collection of drag outfits under the guest bed one time.
 And for as long as I remember, my Dad had male roommates, despite not needing it financially.
 So I never questioned my Dad’s sexuality or judged it, as I never knew otherwise.

 The fact that I never ever had judgements about his sexuality helped me my entire life.
 It’s helped me be more open minded about a variety of issues; to each their own.
 It’s not my place to judge.